apitrace/apitrace/docs/INSTALL.markdown

 ** You'll need Android SDK only to build the retrace APK. **

-# FirefoxOS #

-Put Apitrace source tree into `B2GROOT/external/apitrace/` and the `Android.mk` file (`B2GROOT/external/apitrace/Android.mk`) will do the needful to compile and install apitrace appropriately into the system image as part of FirefoxOS build process.
-It expects a linaro-type of Android NDK to be present in `../../prebuilt/ndk/android-ndk-r7` (ie `B2GROOT/prebuilt/ndk/android-ndk-r7`).

 # Windows #

 ## Microsoft Visual Studio ##